Get a free, no obligation personal loan quote with rates as low as 9.99%

 Is gift money taxable in Canada?

 No, Canada doesn’t have a gift tax.
 The necessary taxes are paid by the donor, so the recipient has no tax obligation.
-There is no cap to the amount you can give as a donor, but there is no tax deduction associated with it.
+There is no cap to the amount you can give as a donor, either, but there is no tax deduction associated with it.

 Does my gifted down payment have to be from my immediate family?

-Generally, lenders require the gifted down payment to come from an immediate family member like a parent, grandparent or sibling.
+Generally, lenders require the gifted down payment to come from an immediate family member like a parent, grandparent, or sibling.
 Most lenders have this requirement to ensure that the money gifted is indeed a gift and not a loan.

 Corrina Murdoch avatar on Loans Canada